openvinotoolkit/model_server/docs/model_server_grpc_api.md

 This document gives information about OpenVINO&trade; Model Server gRPC API.
 It is documented in the proto buffer files in [tensorflow_serving_api](https://github.com/tensorflow/serving/tree/r1.14/tensorflow_serving/apis).
 Using the gRPC interface is recommended for optimal performance due to its faster implementation of input data deserialization. gRPC achieves lower latency, especially with larger input messages like images.

-This document covers following API coming from Tensorflow Serving gRPC API:
+This document covers following API's endpoints coming from Tensorflow Serving gRPC API:
 * <a href="#model-status">Model Status API</a>
 * <a href="#model-metadata">Model Metadata API </a>
 * <a href="#predict">Predict API </a>